canonical/launchpad-manual/docs/user/explanation/collaborating-using-launchpad.rst

 .. meta::
-   :description: Best practices when collaborating on Launchpad
+   :description: Best practices when collaborating on Launchpad.

 .. _collaborating-with-other-launchpad-users: